 Noble Truth No. 4: There is a path to the cessation of suffering.

-I’m no Buddha by a long shot, but nevertheless I’d like to share with you my own take on Buddha’s Four Noble Truths, particularly as they relate to his observation that “All unhappiness is caused by attachment.”
+I’m no Buddha by a long shot, but nevertheless I’d like to share with you my take on Buddha’s Four Noble Truths, particularly as they relate to his observation that “All unhappiness is caused by attachment.”
 My main objective here is to act as a catalyst in motivating you to develop your own insights into these fascinating concepts.

 The kind of suffering I’m going to focus on is mental pain.
-This is the kind of pain that a person may endure over a perceived injustice, problems with his children, job termination, or the end of a romantic relationship, to name but a few.
+This is the kind of pain that a person may endure over a perceived injustice, problems with children, job termination, or the end of a romantic relationship, to name but a few.

 The Third Noble Truth — that it’s possible to put an end to one’s suffering — is one of the most positive aspects of the Buddhist doctrine.
 In other words, you should feel relieved to know that you don’t have to suffer.
 Suffering is not mandated by a higher authority.